madmoney99/DCS-Beacon-and-ICLS-Mod/readme.md

-# DCS: Beacons mod for Caucasus, Nevada and Mariana Islands
+# DCS: Beacons mod for Caucasus, Nevada, Persian Gulf and Mariana Islands
 This will add additional VORTAC/TACAN beacons to DCS as well as add ICLS beacons to airports with existing ILS signals so that US Navy aircraft (F-18 & F-14) can do low weather approaches to those airports.